 In addition to providing a quick price/rent ratio for a prospective property, GRM comes with a few other uses.

 Revisiting the example above, Sam knows the gross annual rental income, and the typical GRM for the neighborhood: the number of years it typically takes to pay off area properties.
-With that information, he can calculate and identify what a fair market value for the property would be.
+With that information, he can calculate and identify what the current market value for the property would be.

 Rental Income = Price of Property / GRM